-We are required to pay fees and expenses incident to the registration with the SEC of the shares issued in the private placements of equity which closed on January 6, 2005 and October 25, 2006 and maintain adequate disclosure in connection with such registration, including updating prospectuses and under certain circumstances, filing amended registration statements.
-These expenses were approximately \$302,000 in 2006, and we may incur significant additional expenses in the future related to maintaining effective registration statements for prior financings and any additional registrations related to future financings.
+We are required to pay fees and expenses incident to the registration with the SEC of the shares issued or issuable in the private placements of equity which closed on January 6, 2005 and shares underlying convertible debt and warrants October 25, 2006 and maintain adequate disclosure in connection with such registration, including updating prospectuses and under certain circumstances, filing amended registration statements.
+These expenses were approximately \$302,000 in 2006, and \$40,000 for the first nine months of 2007 and we may incur significant additional expenses in the future related to maintaining effective registration statements for prior financings and any additional registrations related to future financings.
 We have also agreed to indemnify such selling security holders against losses, claims, damages and liabilities arising out of relating to any misstatements or omissions in our registration statement and related prospectuses, including liabilities under the Securities Act.
-In the event such a claim is made in the future, such losses, claims, damages and liabilities arising therefrom could be significant in relation to our revenues.
+In the event such claims is made in the future, such losses, claims, damages and liabilities arising out of those claims could be significant in relation to our revenues.